-Since the 2013 AGM the Board has consisted of eight ordinary members elected by the AGM and no deputies.
+Since the 2014 AGM the board has consisted of eight ordinary members elected by the AGM and no deputies.
 There are also two employee representatives, with two deputies for these positions.
-The Board is comprised of seven women and five men.
+The board is comprised of seven women and five men.
 Only the employee representatives are employed by the company.
-Mia Brunell Livfors, a Board member elected by the AGM, has asked to be relieved of her position on the Board of H&M as of 1 January 2014 because she is to take up a position on the Board of a company in the same industry.
+Mia Brunell Livfors, a board member elected by the AGM, asked to be relieved of her position on the board of H&M as of 1 January 2014 because she was to take up a position on the board of a company in the same industry.

-For facts about H&M's Board members, see pages 9-10.
-The Board members are to devote the time and attention that their assignment for H&M requires.
-New Board members receive introductory training which, among other things, includes meetings with the heads of various functions.
+For facts about H&M's board members see pages 9-10.
+The board members are to devote the time and attention that their assignment for H&M requires.
+New board members receive introductory training which, among other things, includes meetings with the heads of various functions.

-During the financial year H&M normally holds six regular Board meetings, one of which is the statutory Board meeting.
-Extraordinary Board meetings are held when the need arises.
-The Managing Director attends all Board meetings, except when the Managing Director's terms and conditions are being evaluated.
-The Managing Director reports to the Board on the operational work within the Group and ensures that the Board is given relevant and objective information on which to base its decisions.
-Other members of the management team, such as the CFO and Chief Accountant, also attend in order to provide the Board with financial information.
-The Board is assisted by a secretary who is not a member of the Board.
+During the financial year H&M normally holds six regular board meetings, one of which is the statutory board meeting.
+Extraordinary board meetings are held when the need arises.
+The CEO attends all board meetings, except when the CEO's terms and conditions are being evaluated.
+The CEO reports to the board on the operational work within the group and ensures that the board is given relevant and objective information on which to base its decisions.
+Other members of the management team, such as the CFO and chief accountant, also attend in order to provide the board with financial information.
+The board is assisted by a secretary who is not a member of the board.

-WORK OF THE BOARD IN 2013
+WORK OF THE BOARD IN 2014

-H&M's Board held seven Board meetings during the year, one of which was the statutory meeting.
-As last year, attendance by the Board members was high and the Managing Director Karl-Johan Persson attended all the meetings.
-The Board's attendance is reported in the table en-titled "Composition of the Board of Directors and Attendance during the Year".
+H&M's board held six board meetings during the year, one of which was the statutory meeting.
+As last year, attendance by the board members was high and the CEO Karl-Johan Persson attended all the meetings.
+The board's attendance is reported in the table "Composition of the board of directors and attendance during the year".

-In brief, the Board addressed and discussed the following matters, among other things:
+In brief, the board addressed and discussed the following matters, among other things:

-The company's financial situation, including sales, costs and results:

-The Managing Director provided information on the performance of H&M and the new brands COS, Monki, Weekday, Cheap Monday, H&M Home and & Other Stories in different markets based on the general market situation, price levels/competition and H&M's customer offering in each market.
-The Board was also given information on expansion and developments in the new markets of Chile, Latvia, Serbia, Estonia and Indonesia, and on the investments in online shopping including work on the future roll-out of online shopping, the successful launch of H&M's online store in the USA in August and the fully mobile-adapted online store.
+The company's financial situation, including sales, costs and results: The CEO provided information on the performance of H&M and its various concepts as well as that of the new brands COS, Monki, Weekday, Cheap Monday, H&M Home and & Other Stories in different markets based on the general market situation, price levels/competition and H&M's customer offering in each market.
+The board was also given information on store expansion in existing markets as well as expansion and developments in the new markets of Australia and the Philippines, and on the investments in online shopping including the launch of H&M's online store in France, Italy, Spain and China and preparations for the further roll-out of the online store.

-In addition, the Managing Director reported on buying work and production, the level of stock-in-trade, marketing, developments in the online business and IT, and organisational changes.
+In addition, the CEO reported on targets and focus areas for 2014 and continually provided information on matters such as buying work and production, the level of stock-in-trade, marketing, sustainability, developments in the online business and IT, and organisational changes.

 The annual report, corporate governance report and interim reports were addressed and discussed.
-At its January meeting the Board decided to propose a dividend for the 2012 financial year and this was presented to the Annual General Meeting in April.
+At its January meeting the board decided to propose a dividend for the 2013 financial year and this was presented to the annual general meeting in April.

-The executive management team's updated risk assessment was addressed and discussed, having been dealt with previously by the Auditing Committee.
+The executive management team's updated risk assessment was addressed and discussed, having been dealt with previously by the auditing committee.